You’ll need a decent axe for that while you’re backpacking. Scratch that, you’ll want the best backpacking axe you can find.

 There are two simple answers: for camp firewood and for clearing your way.

-For chopping fallen trees and breaking up huge logs, you’ll want a camp axe less suited to carrying around with you.
+For chopping fallen trees and breaking up huge logs, you’ll want a backpacking hatchet less suited to carrying around with you.
 So stay small for splitting and kindling and hacking down thorny bushes that threaten your path.

 Here are a few more creative uses for a small camping axe: